filecoin-project/community/README.md

 - `fil-ecosystem-dev`: for updates and discussion about building in the Filecoin ecosystem
 - `fil-deal-market`: promote your miner as a storage provider or find your provider as a client here
 - `hackathons-help`: join this channel if you are participating any Filecoin hackathons and have questions
+- `fil-venus`: for venus related discussion
+- `fil-venus-announcements`: for official venus announcements only, no discussions here
+- `fil-venus`: for venus related discussion
+- `fil-venus-cn`: for venus related discussion in Chinese
+- `fil-incubation-center`: this channel is for[Filecoin Storage Provider Incubation Center Program](https://venus.filecoin.io/incubation/)
+- `fil-forest-announcements`: for official forest announcements only, no discussions here
+- `fil-forest-help`: for forest related discussion
+- `fil-forest-help`: for forest related discussion

 Primary Slack channels are bridged (automatically mirrored and read-only) to [Matrix](https://app.element.io/#/group/+filecoin:matrix.org).